AndreaMariani-AM/hierarchical_mil/README.md

 the fusion gating step.

-The auxiliary losses provide **deep supervision** — each expert is independently trained to classify IBD subtypes at its own scale.
+The auxiliary losses provide **deep supervision** — each expert is independently trained to classify subtypes at its own scale.
 The `Loss_cell` term only kicks in once `cell_warmup_start` epochs have elapsed (see Cell Warmup Curriculum in Scale Dropout section below).